 8. Long Meadow Ranch Farmstead

-This wine feels like a discovery given what it does for the price tag, especially given that it’s a Napa Valley product.
-Enjoy the wine’s evenness right now or cellar it for many years to come.
-The tasty 2018 is currently available.
+This wine feels like a discovery, given what it does for the price tag, especially given that it’s a Napa Valley product.
+Enjoy this screw-cap wine’s evenness right now, or cellar it for many years to come.

 7. Escudo Rojo Reserva